-Thanks to its umami tastes and the use of a large range of fresh ingredients, Japanese cuisine is widely celebrated globally.
-While sashimi and sushi are possibly the two most prominent dishes, many have also come to love and appreciate Japanese noodles.
+Thanks to its umami tastes and the use of a large range of fresh ingredients, Japanese cuisine is widely celebrated.
+While sashimi and sushi are possibly the 2 most prominent dishes, many have also come to love and appreciate Japanese noodles.

-Udon, in general, is being shunned aside in favor of his more successful relatives, but there is a lot about this Japanese food you should learn about.
+Udon, in general, is being pushed aside in favor of its more successful relatives, but there’s a lot about this Japanese food you should learn about.
 Continue reading for more information on udon noodles.

-Udon (うどん), pronounced [oo-don], are thick Japanese wheat flour noodles.
-They are white in color, and also thicker and chewier than soba noodles.
+Udon (うどん), pronounced [oo-don], is thick Japanese wheat flour noodles.
+They’re white in color, and also thicker and chewier than soba noodles.

 Udon is widely available and served in various hot and cold dishes at restaurants in Japan.